spring-projects/spring-data-examples/README.md

 ## Spring Data for Apache Cassandra

 * `example` - Shows core Spring Data support for Apache Cassandra.
-* `java8` - Java 8 specific functionality like the support for JSR-310 types in object mapping.
 * `kotlin` - Example for using Cassandra with Kotlin.
 * `reactive` - Example project to show reactive template and repository support.